PillarFarsiGuy/PillarTranslate/replit.md

 The Pillars of Eternity Farsi Translation Tool is a Python CLI application that translates game text files from English to Farsi using OpenAI's GPT-4o model.
 The tool is specifically designed to handle Pillars of Eternity .stringtable XML files while preserving game-specific formatting, placeholders, and structure.
 It features smart caching to avoid redundant translations, glossary support for consistent terminology, and multiple operation modes for cost estimation, translation, and quality verification.

-## Project Status: FULLY RESTORED & READY ✅
+## Project Status: TOOL STABILITY IMPROVED ✅
 - Tool completely fixed and consolidated (Aug 9, 2025)
 - All completed work properly organized in output structure
 - Import issues resolved (GameTextTranslator → TranslationService)